19th European Society for Biomedical Research on Alcoholism Conference

 11:00-11:20

-Mechanisms of chronic Alcohol exposure induced aggressiveness in cellular model of HCC and recovery after alcohol withdrawal
+Mechanisms of chronic alcohol exposure induced aggressiveness in cellular model of HCC and recovery after alcohol withdrawal

 A. Courtois, Amiens, FRA

-11:20-11:40 COFFEE BREAK
+11:20-11:40 COFFEE BREAK AND POSTER VIEWING, Lecture Hall 5

 TOPIC Alcohol-related multisystemic organ injury